Eliminating debt can add more to your life than just more money in your pocket.

 That’s because having too much debt also siphons joy – by limiting the freedom to change your life for the better.
 So how does kicking debt to the curb bring more freedom to your life?

-Click or swipe to learn 7 ways paying off debt frees you to become a happier, healthier person.
+Below are seven ways paying off debt frees you to become a happier, healthier person.

 Want to keep up with more financial news?
 Click here to sign up for our free newsletter.